rocketbobb/python_prod/README.md

 # python_prod

-python_prod
+python_prod - version 0.1

 Best practices for building production python applications

 """python_prod

-Work in progress to define a collection of best practices, funcations, wrappers and utilities designed to help produce python code that is "production ready"
+Work in progress to define a collection of best practices, functions, wrappers, and utilities designed to help produce python code that is "production ready".

+Production ready is defined to build code that enforces consistent argument overrides, provides a standardized logging pattern for application log records, provides simple means to test new utilities, and defines a separate method and standardized format to handle application exceptions.

 Current items include: